The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

-Hence, we consider the operator $T$ defined as the closure of $T$ acting on $C_{0}^\infty(\mathbb{R}^d)$.
+We consider the operator $T$ defined as the closure of \eqref{eq:diff_op} initially defined on $C_{0}^\infty(\mathbb{R}^d)$.
 The initial domain $C_0^\infty(\mathbb{R}^d)$ is commonly encountered in applications, and it is straightforward to adapt our methods to other initial domains such as Schwartz space.

-\begin{remark} In order to handle non-self-adjoint operators, we need to be able to control the resolvent as in \eqref{comp_ball_gs2}.
-Without such control, the spectral problem is still not in $\Delta^G_2$.
-If $T$ has $\mathrm{Sp}(T)\neq \emptyset$, then a simple compactness argument implies the existence of such a sequence of continuous functions.
-We may not be able to control the growth of the resolvent across the whole complex plane by a single function, but for convergence of our algorithms, it is enough to control the resolvent on compact balls.
+\begin{remark} To handle non-self-adjoint operators, we need to control the resolvent as in \eqref{comp_ball_gs2}.
+Without such control, the spectral problem is not in $\Delta^G_2$, even for tridiagonal infinite matrices.
+If $T$ has $\mathrm{Sp}(T)\neq \emptyset$, a simple compactness argument shows the existence of a suitable sequence $\{g_m\}$.
+We may not be able to control the growth of the resolvent across the whole complex plane by a single function.
 For self-adjoint (and, more generally, normal) $T$, we can take $g_m(x)=x$.
-In what follows, the functions $\{g_m\}$ are not needed to compute pseudospectra. \end{remark}
+Operators with $g_m(x) = x$ are known as $G_1$ and include the well studied class of hyponormal operators (operators $A$ with $A^*A-AA^*\geq0$) \cite{putnam1979operators}.
+There are examples where suitable functions $\{g_m\}$ not equal to the identity are known for non-normal operators, such as perturbations of self-adjoint operators \cite[e.g., Theorem 7.7.1]{gil2003operator}.
+As another example, if an operator is similar to a normal operator with a similarity transformation $S$ that has bounded condition number $\kappa(S)$, we can take $g_m(x)=x/\kappa(S)$.
+Nonetheless, in general, knowledge of $\{g_m\}$ is a strong assumption on the behaviour of the resolvent and may be difficult to apply to practical examples.
+However, in what follows, the functions $\{g_m\}$ are \textit{not needed} to compute pseudospectra. \end{remark}